 .jpg)

-Many buyers try to remove conditions to win in a competitive market.
-That decision can cost them thousands of dollars later.
-A lawyer can often negotiate more favorable terms instead of removing protections entirely.
+Many buyers attempt to remove conditions to make their offer more competitive.
+However, this can cost them thousands of dollars later.
+A lawyer can often negotiate more favorable terms without eliminating important protections.

-➡️ Learn more about how we protect real estate buyers here:
+Learn more about how we protect real estate buyers.

 The closing date is the official day ownership transfers.